stkterry/termy/README.md

 banner will shift from green, to yellow, to red as the timer wears down.
 It'll continously flash red/yellow once the timer is up.

+## Usage

 You can run an instance of Termy by calling `termy` from a console after installation.

-## Usage

-Simple, just call an instance of termy from the console `termy`.
 Once it's up you can:

 * Start the timer by pressing `s`, `space`, or `return`.
 * Stop the timer by pressing `ctrl-c`